 Haro is one of the best spots to stop at if you are looking to visit top wineries in Rioja.
 The town is the capital of Rioja wine country.
 Everything in this small city seems to be about wine production, wineries, and wine shops all around, a moment to a winemaker and even murals.

 Haro gained its importance in the 19th century.
-When France struck by phylloxera lost almost all of its vineyards, the Rioja wine growers stood up and became main providers of wine material for French wineries.
+When France was struck by phylloxera and lost almost all of its vineyards, the Rioja wine growers stood up and became the main providers of wine material for French wineries.
 The Haro Train Station was used to ship wines to Bilbao and Santander, the port cities on the Bay of Biscay.
-Wine would arrive at these ports by train and then be shipped to Bordeaux by sea where it would be aged and bottled as French wine.
+Wine would arrive at these ports by train and then be shipped to Bordeaux by the sea where it would be aged and bottled as French wine.